yezato11/Rapport-Robot-II/README.md

 <p align="justify">
 Our study examines four dialogue robots designed to foster rapport through small talk over 28 turns centered on travel destinations.
 The robots are as follows:

-1. CSFS4o: Uses the CO-STAR and few-shot framework with GPT-4o to elicit rapport building dialogue strategy (RBDS), focusing on proactive engagement, personalization, and increased use of Aizuchi backchannels.
+1. CSFS4o: Uses the CO-STAR and few-shot framework with GPT-4o to elicit rapport-building dialogue strategy (RBDS), focusing on proactive engagement, personalization, and increased use of Aizuchi backchannels.

 2. CSFS35: Implements the same frameworks as CSFS4o but with GPT-3.5 Turbo.
 Comparing CSFS4o and CSFS35 allows us to evaluate the impact of model differences.